Denwer11/mern-blog-back/README.md

-# MERN Blog
+# MERN Blog backend
-A simple blog written on the MERN stack
+A simple blog written on the MERN stack (backend)
 # Technologies
   - MongoDB
   - Express